Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 And the only way to match it was with exponential growth of their own.
 The problem was, the control software developed by Mrwrki just wasn’t smart enough and never would be.
 They needed an alternative, some way to give the probes a sapient pilot.
 And the Entity, a trusted ally, was volunteering for the duty.

-But if the Entity ever went rogue…
+But if the Entity ever went rogue...

-"I’ll… remind my superiors of that, yes," she promised. "...You’re welcome.
+"I’ll... remind my superiors of that, yes," she promised. "...You’re welcome.
 I’m sorry it’s not more."

 Its next question made her glance in the general direction of the jump array. ***Proximal*** had been transferred into a large, extremely expensive and very reliable memory drive, where he/it remained in a dormant state.
 According to the Entity, an Igraen in hibernation like that could go effectively indefinitely without Substrate.
 Certainly longer than the expected lifespan of the device he was on.